jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise2.md

         yield complete_message("writer", {"complete": True})
    ```

-   >The `@trace` decorator traces function execution, likely capturing each step in distributed tracing tools.
+   > The `@trace` decorator traces function execution, likely capturing each step in distributed tracing tools.

-   >**Researcher Agent:** Starts by invoking the researcher agent with a research_context, gathering topic-specific data.
+   > **Researcher Agent:** Starts by invoking the researcher agent with a research_context, gathering topic-specific data.
 Each agent stage logs a starting and completion message.

-   >Uses the `product` agent to find relevant products, contributing contextual content for the article.
+   > Uses the `product` agent to find relevant products, contributing contextual content for the article.
 The `writer` agent combines research, product information, and the assignment context to draft the article.

-   >After initial writing, the `editor` agent reviews the draft.
+   > After initial writing, the `editor` agent reviews the draft.
 If it doesn’t meet quality standards, the editor sends feedback to improve content in a loop.
 Each step yields a `Message` instance to communicate progress, which can be streamed in real-time to a client or logging system.

 ## Summary

 In this exercise, you have reviewed and analyzed three key code files that collectively establish a FastAPI application with integrated task orchestration and tracing.
 You explored the application’s core setup, examined the workflow of agents that handle different task components, and assessed the tracing configuration using OpenTelemetry and Azure Monitor.
 This review provided an understanding of how the application handles API requests, manages task flows, and sets up monitoring for performance insights and error tracking.

-### You have successfully completed this exercise!!
+### Click on Next >> to proceed to the next exercise.